SPYFF/mpt/README.md

 ```

 ## Configuration
 Here is a guide for configure this application.
-There are some steps which makes this readme too length so please visit the link below.
+There are some steps which makes this readme too long so please visit the link below.
 More information: [http://irh.inf.unideb.hu/user/szilagyi/sites/default/files/mpt/usermanual.pdf](http://irh.inf.unideb.hu/user/szilagyi/sites/default/files/mpt/usermanual.pdf)

 ## Running the software